agustinfitipaldi/rotten-tomatoes-info/README.md

 An Edge extension that automatically displays Rotten Tomato scores and movie information alongside movie posters on nzbgeek.info.

+Due to TOS cautions, the api that supplies the data is closed from open access, see [my notes](https://github.com/agustinfitipaldi/rt-scraper?tab=readme-ov-file#personal-usage) in the readme for the api for instructions on how to fork your own.

 ## Features

 - Automatically detects movie titles on the page